 pain medications and non-steroidal anti-inflammatory drugs (NSAIDS) will put the bowel into a more sleep-like state.

-Proper movement of food-matter through the gut system (small and large intestines) is dependant upon its
+Proper movement of food-matter through the gut system (small and large intestines) is dependent upon its

 squeezing motion -- called Peristaltic Action.
 This action is based upon tiny electrical impulses.

 These impulses become disrupted by numerous medications, and the hormone Progesterone.

 Charles Smith D.O.
 OBGYN – Surgeon - "I cannot emphasize enough the positive results my

 patients have experienced during our five year clinical evaluation of Prescript-Assist.
 The product continues to prove

 effective at augmenting many natural gut function processes which have become complicated by various medications,

 individual lifestyles, environmental toxins, and the general stress of daily living.
 Everyone could use